Detecting exceptional points through dynamics in non-Hermitian systems: Distinguishing between broken and unbroken phases from dynamics via Exact diagonalization

-To investigate \(\mathcal{RT}\)-symmetric \(iXYZ\) models, we employ exact diagonalization to find the corresponding ground state which is taken as the initial state and find the metric.
+To investigate the \(\mathcal{RT}\)-symmetric \(iXYZ\) models, we employ exact diagonalization to find the corresponding ground state, which is taken as the initial state, and find the metric.
 Since we require the entire spectrum to define the metric of the Hamiltonian and we further want to study the dynamics, we cannot go beyond a certain system-sizes, which is \(N=12\).
 As discussed in the previous scenario, the initial state is prepared in the unbroken phase, i.e., $h_0 > h_{ep}$ of the corresponding model.

-{\it Short range \(iXYZ\) model.} Let us first concentrate on the short range \(iXYZ\) model.
+{\it Short-range \(iXYZ\) model.} Let us first concentrate on the short-range \(iXYZ\) model.
 When the system is quenched to the broken phase, \(\mathcal{L}(t)\) decreases sharply at the initial period of time and then oscillates with a fixed average value during the steady state dynamics.
-In contrast, when the evolution operator belongs to the unbroken phase, \(\mathcal{L}(t)\) always oscillates with time having a fixed pattern and a fixed average value (see Fig. \ref{fig:xyz_rt1}(a)).
+In contrast, when the evolution operator belongs to the unbroken phase, \(\mathcal{L}(t)\) always oscillates with time having a fixed pattern and a fixed average value [see Fig. \ref{fig:xyz_rt}(a)].
 The trends of \(\mathcal{L}(t)\) possibly indicates that the Loschmidt echo in the transient regime, i.e., \(\eta^T\) carries the signature of exceptional point or the transition between broken and unbroken phase.
-As shown in Figs. \ref{fig:xyz_rt1}(b) and \ref{fig:xyz_rt1}(c), this is indeed the case.
-Specifically, for a fixed values of \(\Delta\) and \(\gamma\), we observe that \emph{if \(\eta^T\) changes the curvature from concave to convex, we can definitely conclude that the initial Hamiltonian and the final Hamiltonian are chosen from different phases, i.e., it is quenched from the unbroken phase to a broken phase and vice versa.} In other words, at the exceptional point, \(d\eta^T/dh_1\) surely exhibits a kink and such non-analytic behavior can also be seen if the evolution occurs due to the change from the unbroken phase to the broken phase.
+As shown in Fig.~\ref{fig:xyz_rt}(b), this is indeed the case.
+Specifically, for a fixed values of \(\Delta\) and \(\gamma\), we observe that if \(\eta^T\) changes the curvature from concave to convex, we can definitely conclude that the initial Hamiltonian and the final Hamiltonian are chosen from different phases, i.e., it is quenched from the unbroken phase to a broken phase and vice versa.
+In other words, at the exceptional point, \(d\eta^T/dh_1\) surely exhibits a kink and such non-analytic behavior can also be seen if the evolution occurs due to the change from the unbroken phase to the broken phase [see Figs. \ref{fig:xyz_rt}(c)-\ref{fig:xyz_rt}(d)].